SmartyzeDetect/apiserver-doc/deploy/README.md

 ## Machine Compatibility

 The SDK requires a host CPU with certain minimum capabilities in order to function.
 These are listed below in case you are trying to run this on custom hardware or non-cloud environments.
+- x86 architecture - CPU
-- 64-bit architecture - CPU & OS
+- 64-bit support - CPU & OS
 - SSE4.1, AVX and AVX2 instruction support - CPU & OS
 - F16C support - CPU
 - FMA3 support - CPU